yochaigal/cairn/wip/2e/setting.md

 ### Adding Terrain
 1. Roll on the [Terrain](#terrain) table below for each numbered dot, starting with the **Heart**.
 2. Terrain modifiers are based on the [Terrain Difficulty](/wip/2e/wilderness-exploration/#terrain-difficulty) rules. **E** = Easy, **T** = Tough, **P** = Perilous.
-3. Drawn or indicate the terrain for each dot on the map.
+3. Draw or indicate the terrain for each dot on the map.

 #### Terrain